-31 Wealth of battery information at batteryuniversity.com; Dalhousie Uni lecture by Jeff Dahn youtube.com/watch?v=9qi03QawZEk
+30 Wealth of battery information at batteryuniversity.com; Dalhousie Uni lecture by Jeff Dahn youtube.com/watch?v=9qi03QawZEk

-32 US government study on slow vs fast charging: avt.inl.gov/pdf/energystorage/FastChargeEffects.pdf go for a test prive!
+31 US government study on slow vs fast charging: avt.inl.gov/pdf/energystorage/FastChargeEffects.pdf go for a test prive!

-33 www.electricvehiclewiki.com/Battery Capacity Loss#Nissan.27s Responses and Actions
+^{32 &}lt;u>www.electricvehiclewiki.com/Battery Capacity Loss#Nissan.27s Responses and Actions

-34 Nissan Leaf shows health on dashboard; LeafSpy is an iOS / Android app showing more detail.
+Nissan Leaf shows health on dashboard; LeafSpy is an iOS / Android app showing more detail.
 Similar tools exist for other cars.

 The experience of test-driving an electric car is what commonly gives buyers the confidence to proceed with the purchase.
-You can test drive an electric car by asking a dealer, asking existing owners if they're prepared to let you drive theirs, or rent some by the day from www.bluecars.nz.
+You can test drive an electric car by asking a dealer, asking existing owners if they're prepared to let you drive theirs, or rent from bluecars.nz and mevo.co.nz.